|Westwick House, FHR's First Program|

 In 2011, FHR's Office of Peer Recovery Services was established.
 This department, offered by persons with lived experience, helps support individuals served by FHR become and stay engaged in the recovery process.
 The supports offered include one-on-one and group therapy discussion groups, as well as wellness-based trainings.

 Now celebrating over 40 years of service, FHR is proud to offer an extensive array of supportive programs, including specialized clinical care and comprehensive care coordination.
-The organization's 80 community-based programs are supported by 650 employees and offered in Delaware, Maine, Massachusetts, North Carolina, Pennsylvania, Rhode Island, and Virginia.
+The organization's 80 community-based programs are supported by 650 employees and offered in Delaware, Maine, Massachusetts, North Carolina, Pennsylvania, and Rhode Island.
 These programs include: